falcosecurity/falco-website/content/en/blog/security-boundaries-with-systemd-and-kubernetes.md

 ---

+# Conclusion

-Yeah -- I run Falco on Linux with eBPF - and it works great.
+Yes -- I run Falco on Linux with eBPF - and it works great.
 If my cluster ever gets attacked I know that I have good Linux security in place to prevent any more escalation.
-I figure out what happened.
+I understand out what happened.
 I fix the problem.

----

-In conclusion we get this question a lot.
+In conclusion, we see this question a lot.
 Having a boundary between your cluster and your host is wise.
 Installing Falco using Kubernetes breaks that boundary.
 This is how I do things.